Print

 6. Infant baptism gave rise to the unbiblical method of baptism by sprinkling and pouring of water.
 Obviously, it is not prudent to immerse infants under water.

-7. The infant baptism of sprinkling and pouring belie the very symbolic purpose of baptism, i.e., it fails to illustrate the death, burial, and resurrection of Jesus Christ.
+7. The infant baptism of sprinkling and pouring negates the symbolic purpose of baptism; it fails to illustrate the death, burial, and resurrection of Yahushua, the Anointed.

 The Bible presents clear instructions on the ordinance of baptism.
-Hence there is no excuse for any confusion that is often seen in this regard.
-By studying what has been said on baptism in the Bible (Acts 2:38 ; Romans 6:3-4) it becomes clear that this public step of obedience can only be taken after the exercise of faith in Christ, and the determination to die to self and to rise from the waters fully dedicated for self-less life of full submission to His will.
+Hence there is no excuse for the incessant confusion that is often seen in this regard.
+By studying the baptismal guidelines in the Bible (Acts 2:38 ; Romans 6:3-4) it becomes clear that this public step of obedience can only be taken after one has put their faith in Yahushua; one must be determined to die to self and to rise from the waters fully dedicated to living a selfless life of full submission to His will.

 Additional Reading: